-- 4.1 Coordinate among District departments to plan for the connectivity of trails as opportunities arise on District projects and new developments. - Focus on making the Town Centre more walkable consistent with the Sooke Town Centre Plan - 4.2 Work with other jurisdictions in Sooke and the CRD on planning major trail networks to achieve regional active transportation, recreation, and tourism opportunities, with the following as examples. - Collaborate with the CRD on a connection between the Silver Spray Trail Corridor and the trail system in East Sooke Regional Park, recognizing Blythwood Park as a Galloping Goose trail head - Collaborate with the T'Sou-ke First Nation on a walking loop, including shoreline access, in the Kaltasin and T'Sou-ke communities - Work with the School District on providing safer routes to schools - Work with landowners and developers on better pedestrian connections to, and within, the Town Centre - 4.3 Identify needs for trails through major new development projects. - Where a proposed trail passes through a development site, work with the developer to identify a route for the trail, ideally through parkland separate from the road system; second choice would be a roadside multi-use trail - 4.4 Implement and guide the planning and design of trails based on the guidelines in this section. - 4.5 Complete a signage plan for trails, including all types of signs as outlined above. - Continue this work in collaboration with the Juan de Fuca Community Trails Society if this is mutually beneficial - Include maps, online resources, and a potential app in the future - 4.6 Update No. 404 Subdivision and Development Standards Bylaw, 2014, to include standards for trails as described in this section, including trail types, location, provision of amenities and signage, and design standards.
+- 4.1 Coordinate among District departments to plan for the connectivity of trails as opportunities arise on District projects and new developments. - Focus on making the Town Centre more walkable consistent with the Sooke Town Centre Plan - 4.2 Work with other jurisdictions in Sooke and the CRD on planning major trail networks to achieve regional active transportation, recreation, and tourism opportunities, with the following as examples. - Collaborate with the CRD on a connection between the Silver Spray Trail Corridor and the trail system in East Sooke Regional Park, recognizing Blythwood Park as a Galloping Goose trail head - Collaborate with user groups, T'Sou-ke First Nation, and CRD on a mountain bike strategy and trail network - Collaborate with the T'Sou-ke First Nation on a walking loop, including shoreline access, in the Kaltasin and T'Sou-ke communities - Work with the School District on providing safer routes to schools - Work with landowners and developers on better pedestrian connections to, and within, the Town Centre

+4.3 Identify needs for trails through major new development projects.

+- Where a proposed trail passes through a development site, work with the developer to identify a route for the trail, ideally through parkland separate from the road system; second choice would be a roadside multiuse trail - 4.4 Implement and guide the planning and design of trails based on the guidelines in this section. - 4.5 Complete a signage plan for trails, including all types of signs as outlined above. - Continue this work in collaboration with the Juan de Fuca Community Trails Society if this is mutually beneficial - Include maps, online resources, and a potential app in the future - 4.6 Update No. 404 Subdivision and Development Standards Bylaw, 2014, to include standards for trails as described in this section, including trail types, location, provision of amenities and signage, and design standards.